ricardoavb/platform-science-challenge/README.md

 # Platform science - challenge

-CodeceptJS test - REST API
+CodeceptJS tests - REST API

 ## How to run the project